You'll need to give us at least 4 weeks’ written notice before you want to move out. Find further details about the process.

 Please leave all internal fittings such as doors, fires, light sockets, and cooker points.
 If the property has not been left in a good condition, you may receive a bill with the rechargeable costs.

 Finally, please ensure that nobody is living in your home when you move out.
 If there is, they’ll be evicted, and you'll be charged for our legal costs.

 One of our colleagues will let you know where to leave your keys at the final inspection.
 This will be one of the following places:

 In the key safe at your property If you don't currently have a key safe, our team may install one during your notice period.
 If we’re unable to install a key safe, we’ll advise of alternate arrangements for returning your keys.

 Posted to one of our offices We’ll provide you with a prepaid envelope to post your keys.
 Please make sure you do this in time for them to arrive on the termination date.
 We’ll continue to charge you rent until we’ve got all the keys to the property.

-England: The lettings officer will tell you where to send them.
+England: Our colleagues will tell you where to send them.

 1 Hay Avenue

 Make sure you give notice to your gas, water, electricity, telephone, and internet providers, and arrange final meter readings and payments.
 You should also:

 - Turn off all taps including the stop tap if possible